abingham/prosjekt/README.rst

   (...
    ("tools"
-    ("[f5]" "emacs" git-status)
+    ("[f5]" "interactive" git-status)
     ("[f6]" "shell" "scons -j12")
     ("[C-f6]" "shell" "scons -u")
+    ("[f7]" "call" (gdb "gdb --annotate=3 my_program"))
    ...
   )

-This defines three command.
-The first binds the emacs function ``git-status`` to the key "f5".
+This defines four command.
+The first binds the interactive emacs function ``git-status`` to the key "f5".
 The second binds the "scons -j12" shell command to "f6".
 The third binds "scons -c" to "control-f6".
+The fourth binds "f7" to the non-interactive emacs function invocation for launching gdb on a particular program.

-More generally, each command definition is a list of (key-binding type command).
+More generally, each command definition is a list of ``(key-binding type command)``.
 The keybinding must be a string suitable as the second argument to the standard ``define-key`` function.
-The command type must either be "emacs" or "shell".
-The nature of the command depends on the type.
-If the type is "emacs" then the command should be the name of an emacs function; this function will be run when the keybinding is activated.

-If the type of a command is "shell", then the command should be a shell command, i.e. a command suitable for execution at a command prompt.
-When the keybinding for a shell command is activated, Prosjekt will first switch to the project's root directory.
-It will then execute the command inside your compilation buffer.
+The command type must be one of:

+ * *interactive* - This calls an interactive emacs function.
+The ``command`` argument must be the name of the interactive function.
+ * *call* - This calls a non-interactive emacs function.
+The ``command`` argument must be a list of the function and all of its arguments.
+ * *shell* - This calls a shell command from the root directory of the project.
+The ``command`` argument must be a string specifying the full command to execute.
+The command will be run in an emacs compilation buffer.

 Command examples
 ----------------